 This spring, make sure your lawn mower is ready for the job.
 Dull mower blades rip through the blades of grass, which stresses the plant.
 Instead, you want to slice them off cleanly.
 You can always tell a lawn that’s been mowed with a dull blade because it looks brown on the top.
 Get on your hands and knees and you can actually see the damage!

 It’s good to use the rake in the spring to remove debris such as twigs and leaves left behind from the fall.
-However, don’t be too rough or you’ll uproot new shoots or even break up chunks of sod.
+But be gentle.
+If you’re too rough, you’ll uproot new shoots or even break up chunks of sod.

 You Do Dangerous Jobs Alone

 If you have a tree that needs to come down this spring, don’t work alone.
-You’ll be a lot safer if you have a trusted assistant standing a few feet behind you watching the top of the tree for falling branches and letting you know when the tree starts to fall.
+You’ll be a lot safer with a trusted assistant standing a few feet behind you, watching the top of the tree for falling branches and letting you know when the tree starts to fall.
 Have your assistant tap you on the shoulder with a stick to alert you when it’s time to vacate the area.

 You Bag Your Lawn Clippings